vergecurrency/nodejs-verge/README.md

 ```
 npm install -g nodeunit

-nodeunit test/test-node-verge.js
+nodeunit test/test-nodejs-verge.js
 ```

-## Bounties
+## Donate

-[VERGE](https://vergecurrency.com) donation address is DPNC2H2pYUCSebQ992GyeRTRuWw3hCTBwD
+[VERGE](https://vergecurrency.com) donation address is DHe3mTNQztY1wWokdtMprdeCKNoMxyThoV

 Donations in [verge](https://vergecurrency.com) will be used for bounties, and holding.
 As a side note: I encourage all GitHub repository owners to post a donation address so their community can easily support development financially.